AbsaOSS/living-doc-generator/README.md

 ## Run Pylint Check Locally
 This project uses [Pylint](https://pypi.org/project/pylint/) tool for static code analysis.
 Pylint analyses your code without actually running it.
 It checks for errors, enforces, coding standards, looks for code smells etc.
+We do exclude the `tests/` file from the pylint check.

 Pylint displays a global evaluation score for the code, rated out of a maximum score of 10.0.
 We are aiming to keep our code quality high above the score 9.5.